vikeshpandey/vikeshpandey.github.io/_posts/machine-learning/2018-09-16-introduction.md

 Please click on the link below to head over to the first program we are going to write for supervised machine learning.

 [Hello-World]({{ site.baseurl }}{% post_url /machine-learning/2018-09-16-hello-world %})

+If you have any questions or feedback, please put your thoughts in the comments section below.

+Happy learning !!